WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/strings/index.md

 <div class="img" float="right"><img src="./resources/str11.png" /></div>

-- Looking at our results, we can tell the Equals method returns a bool value.
+- Looking at our results, we can tell the `Equals()` method returns a `bool` value.

-- In later lessons, we will learn to use the <mark>Equals</mark> method to facilitate the decision making process in our program.
+- In later lessons, we will learn to use the `Equals()` method to facilitate the decision making process in our program.

 - In the following slides we will cover some methods we can use with strings that you may find extremely valuable in the near future. <mark>Hint</mark> <mark>Hint</mark>